julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 ---

 # Final Thoughts
-Avoiding certain plants was not fear—it was respect.
+Avoiding certain plants was not fear, it was respect.

 A witch’s garden was a conversation with the land.
 And some plants, the old ones, the sharp spirits, the guardians of thresholds and graves, were better left in their own places.

 ---

-If you want to explore the full spectrum — from protective plants to dangerous ones — these guides expand on the deeper folklore:
+If you want to explore the full spectrum, from protective plants to dangerous ones, these guides expand on the deeper folklore:

 - **[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)**
 - **[Forbidden Herbs in Folklore: Plants Too Dangerous to Use Lightly](/forbidden-herbs-global-folk-magic/)**